visgl/luma.gl/docs/api-reference/core/animation-loop.md

 | `_offScreen` | `Boolean` | (**experimental**) If the animation loop is rendering to an OffscreenCanvas. |
 | ...       | Any fields in the object that was returned by the `onInitialize` method. |

+### Frame timers
+* The animation loop tracks GPU and CPU render time of each frame the in member properties `cpuTime` and `gpuTime`.
+If `gpuTime` is set to `-1`, then the timing for the last frame was invalid and should not be used (this rare and might occur, for example, if the GPU was throttled mid-frame).

 ## Remarks